In this guide I explain how to diassemble an Asus K53U laptop.

 STEP 17-21: Disconnecting and removing the motherboard.

-By the way, in the second guide I’ll explain how to remove and replace Asus K53U laptop screen.
+By the way, in the second guide I’ll explain how to remove and replace Asus K53U screen.

 STEP 1.